Xomega-Net/Xomega.Docs/docs/tutorial/4-security/4-secure-ui.md

 ## Restricted criteria fields

-Our *Sales Order List* screen has criteria by customer store and name as shown below.
+Our *Sales Order List* screen has criteria by customer store and names as shown below.

 ![Customer criteria](img4/customer-criteria.png)